algoexpt/algoexpt.github.io/randomwalks/content/about/index.md

 I currently work on Operations Research problems at Bain and Company.
 Previously, I was an OR / Data Scientist at Coupang, and a lead OR scientist at Quintiq.

+Disclaimer
-_None of the opinions shared on this site are shared or endorsed by any of my employers, past or present._
+:  All opinions on this site are my own and are not shared or endorsed by any of my employers, past or present.

 ### Why?
 I was so busy seeing if I could, I never stopped to think if I should.